We may earn affiliate commissions for the recommended products. Learn more.

 Most VPNs are made as an essential cybersecurity tool for the layperson.
 That means they must be as easy to use as possible regardless of tech savviness.
 Moreover, VPN apps are compatible with many devices, not just computers and smartphones.
 The most notable difference is that you can install a VPN on a router.

-Meanwhile, the Tor Browser is a specialized tool made by technical experts without regard for the average web user.
-Plus, even though Tor is available on mobile, most recommend sticking with the desktop version for peak security.
+Meanwhile, the Tor browser is a specialized tool made by technical experts without regard for the average web user.
+Plus, even though Tor is available on mobile and this version has improved in recent years, most recommend sticking with the desktop version for peak security.

 P2P file sharing